Girley Gunawardana

-Dona Girley Grace Gunawardana (ගර්ලි ගුණවර්ධන, [Sinhala]; 15 November 1935 – 11 March 2012), popularly as Girley Gunawardana, was an actress in Sri Lankan cinema.
+Dona Girley Grace Gunawardana (ගර්ලි ගුණවර්ධන, [Sinhala]; 15 November 1935 – 11 March 2012), popularly known as Girley Gunawardana, was an actress in Sri Lankan cinema.
 She is the mother of popular actress Sabeetha Perera.

 Personal life

 Gunawardana was born on 15 November 1935 in Mount Lavinia as the fifth child of the family.
 She had three elder brothers - Titus, Lionel, Erwin - and one elder sister and one younger sister, Rose.
 She was educated at Girls High School Mount Lavinia.

 Gunawardana was married to popular film actor Stanley Perera.
 She identified Stanley through her friends Bhadra Marapana and A.J.
 De Zoysa.
 On 21 July 1956, they secretly got engaged.
 It was a secret, even though both were acting together.
 The couple have four daughters - Sandya, Sadna and Sabeetha and Chandima.
 Third daughter Sabeetha Perera is a popular actress in Sinhala cinema, who acted in more than 70 films.
 Sabeetha also won Sarasaviya Award for the best actress in 1985.

 She died on 11 March 2012 at the age of 76.
 Her remains were kept at no: 286, Sri Jayewardenepura Mawatha, Kottte her residence.
 The funeral took place at Borella Cemetery at 6.30 pm on 13 March 2012.